 6. Amazon will suggest some “automatic” keywords of minor usefulness, but I will be talking about the “manual” keywords I supply.

-7. You are charged the bid amount each time someone clicks on your ad, whether or not they buy your book once they look at the book’s page.
+7. You are charged the bid amount each time someone clicks on your ad, whether or not they buy your book once they look at the books' product detail pages.
 You are not charged for impressions (the display of your ad).

 8. You set a daily budget for each campaign which caps the maximum spend.
 Raising the budget for a successful campaign does not necessarily make Amazon display the ad more frequently — it is difficult to really maximize the use of successful campaigns, once identified, aka “Amazon won’t spend my money”.